Nuffle-Labs/data-availability/README.md

 It works by taking advantage of NEAR consensus around receipts.
 When a chunk producer processes a receipt, there is consensus around the receipt.
 However, once the chunk has been processed and included in the block, the receipt is no longer required for consensus and can be pruned.
 The pruning time is at least 3 NEAR epochs, where each epoch is 12 Hours; in practice, this is around five epochs.
-Once the receipt has been pruned, it is the responsibility of archival nodes to retain the transaction data, and we can even get the data from indexers.
+Once the receipt has been pruned, archival nodes are responsible for retaining the transaction data, and we can even get the data from indexers.

-We can validate that the blob was retrieved from ecosystem actors in the format submitted by checking the blob commitment.
-The blob commitment currently needs to be more efficient and will be improved, but it benefits us because anybody can build this with limited expertise and tooling.
-It is created by taking a blob, chunking it into 256-byte pieces, and creating a Merkle tree, where each leaf is a Sha-256 hash of the shard.
-The root of the Merkle tree is the blob commitment, which is provided as `[transaction_id ++ commitment]` to the L1 contract, which is 64 bytes.
+A blob commitment is a set of NEAR transaction IDs, depending on the blob size.
+To verify the submission of a blob on NEAR, you can verify with your received commitment via a Merkle inclusion proof with the [near light client](https://github.com/near/near-light-client/tree/master) or use the rough-ish ZK Light Clients.
+For dirty work, you can also call the Aurora Rainbow Bridge via a view call on Ethereum, with some data transformation.
+There was some WIP work done to work with the experimental Merkle pollarding from near-light-client [here](https://github.com/dndll/rainbow-bridge/commit/3b8e7b92aac0ca873260b85ac7c9bf8a62856c9f).

 What this means:

 - consensus is provided around the submission of a blob by NEAR validators
-- the function input data is stored by full nodes for at least three days
+- full nodes store the function input data for at least three days
 - archival nodes can store the data for longer
 - we don't occupy consensus with more data than needs to be
 - indexers can also be used, and this Data is currently indexed by all significant explorers in NEAR